Schengen Travel Insurance 2026: €50,000 Coverage Required

 - Schengen Countries: All covered

-- Cons: More expensive than basic plans
+- Cons: Most expensive option for basic Schengen coverage

 How Much Does Schengen Insurance Cost?